 This section sketches an outline of the modern urban landscape, to provide the context for comparing tenure-based legal responses to anti-social behaviour.
 I argue that the urban landscape has changed radically since the anti-social behaviour agenda took centre stage in the 1990s.
 The consistent policy trajectory has been to increase housing density and create mixed-tenure neighbourhoods.
 The combined effect has produced the closest of neighbours who will potentially be subject to different treatment for the same behaviour, simply because of their occupation status.

 Increasing density has been viewed as an effective way to address the UK housing crisis and make cities more affordable (Livingston, Kearns and Bailey 2013).
 Unsurprisingly, housing density is higher in major cities, with London leading the way in the UK (London Assembly Research Unit November 2024).
-High residential density is not necessarily problematic and it can bring benefits of greater environmental and social sustainability.
-However, there is little consensus on how dense ‘high-density’ residential development should be, nor on the impacts on residents of these urban environments .
-At the luxury end of the market, ‘vertical urbanisation’ is the term coined to describe high-rise buildings built by private developers and marketed as prestigious apartments for wealthy owners (Bright and Hopkins 2011).
+High residential density is not necessarily problematic (Dempsey, Brown and Bramley 2012) and it can bring benefits of greater environmental and social sustainability (Blanc, Scanlon and White 2020).
+However, there is little consensus on how dense ‘high-density’ residential development should be, nor on the impacts on residents of these urban environments(Dempsey, Brown and Bramley 2012) .
+At the luxury end of the market, ‘vertical urbanisation’ is the term coined to describe high-rise buildings built by private developers and marketed as prestigious apartments for wealthy owners (Bright, Blandy and Bettini 2025).
 However, critics claim that densification often goes hand in hand with reduction in unit size.
 Concern has been expressed that it can result in ‘substandard housing that will end up occupied by those with no choice’ (Blanc, Scanlon and White 2020, p13).
 As identified earlier, neighbour noise is routinely identified as the source of disputes and living cheek-by-jowl exacerbates tensions (MacCutcheon 2021).
 Attention to building design and construction may mitigate its effects (Şentop Dümen and Rasmussen 2025), but different expectations and lifestyles, associated with mixed tenure developments, have been identified as particularly problematic (Easthope and Judd 2010).